hayu-gpsw/terraform-lambda-cron/README.md

 This is a minimal Hello World example of deploying an AWS Lambda function invoked by a scheduled CloudWatch cron event.
 The function is written in Go and deployment is automated with Terraform.

 TODO:
-- use terraform to create cloudwatch rule for the scheduled cron event
 - add the cloudwatch rule as a trigger for the lambda function

 - [Prerequisites](#prerequisites)